MakeSchool-Tutorials/Makestagram-Swift-V3/P19-Setting-Followers/content.md

 The code we've implemented here is similar to the code we've previous wrote for determining whether each of a user's posts was liked by the current user.
 Let's break it down:

-1. Create a `FIRDatabaseReference` to read all users from the database.
+1. Create a `DatabaseReference` to read all users from the database.
 1. Read the `users` node from the database.
 1. Take the snapshot and perform a few transformations.
-First, we convert all of the child `FIRDataSnapshot` into `User` using our failable initializer.
+First, we convert all of the child `DataSnapshot` into `User` using our failable initializer.
 Next we filter out the current user object from the `User` array.
 1. Create a new `DispatchGroup` so that we can be notified when all asynchronous tasks are finished executing.
 We'll use the `notify(queue:)` method on `DispatchGroup` as a completion handler for when all follow data has been read.
 1. Make a request for each individual user to determine if the user is being followed by the current user.
 1. Run the completion block after all follow relationship data has returned.